Studying in Ireland

 There are many reasons to consider Northern Ireland among, the other UK nations for places of study, whether that be its scenery, affordability, association with film production or its rich history, Northern Ireland has so many incentives for international study.

-Cost of Living and Tuition Fees
+Cost of Living and Tuition Fees at Northern Irish Universities

 One of the biggest draws for Canadian students to Northern Ireland is affordability, as Northern Ireland is consistently the most affordable UK nation for students to live in, with Belfast accommodation much cheaper than the majority of its mainland UK university city counterparts.